abcdesktopio/oc.webhook/README.md

 ![GNU GPL v2.0 License](https://img.shields.io/github/license/abcdesktopio/oc.webhook.svg)

-The goal of this service, is to expose management script API for gitlab, github or from a simple curl command outside abcdesktop service
+The goal of this service, is to expose management scripts API for gitlab, github or from a simple curl command outside abcdesktop service.
+This webhook updates applications images and abcdesktop core services for continuous integration (CI) and continuous delivery (CD).

-[webhookd service](https://github.com/ncarlier/webhookd) is a service developed by from Nicolas Carlier. abcdesktop add bash scripts to provide an out of band management service for the abcdeskop platform.
+[webhookd service](https://github.com/ncarlier/webhookd) is a service developed by from Nicolas Carlier. abcdesktop add bash scripts to provide an out of band management service for the abcdesktop platform.
 This service update application images or abcdesktop services using bash scripts endpoint.